Hoeven, Heitkamp Encourage North Dakota Students to Apply for U.S. Senate Youth Program

 The student delegates will visit Capitol Hill, the White House, the Pentagon, the State Department, the Supreme Court and other historic sites in Washington.
 The agenda routinely includes meetings with Senators, the President, Cabinet Secretaries, a Justice of the Supreme Court, senior members of the national media and other policymakers.

-Names of students selected will be formally announced mid-December.
-Since application deadlines vary by state, interested students in North Dakota should contact their high school principal or the state-level selection administrator indicated below:
+Interested students in North Dakota should contact their high school principal or the state-level selection administrator listed below:

 Ms. Patricia A. Laubach